haxzie-xx/stackby/README.md

 # StackBy [under development]
-Simple python CLI to stack files in a directory based on type, date and extension
+Simple python CLI to stack files in a directory based on type, date and extension.
+StackBy uses [Google's Fire module](https://github.com/google/python-fire) to make the command line interface. refer their docs for mode info.

 ### Installation
 ```